How and when to apply

 Here's a summary of some of the main points you need to be aware of:

-- Your rental agreement is for 40 to 45 weeks (depending on the property).
-This includes Christmas and Easter breaks, so you won’t need to vacate your room during the holidays.
+- Your rental agreement is for 42 weeks.
+This includes Christmas and Easter breaks, so you won't need to vacate your room during the holidays.

 - If you leave the University, you need to give written notice (by completing a notice letter) and leave your accommodation.